 Lying on what’s known as the Gold Coast of Africa, located between the Ivory Coast and Togo is the enthralling country of Ghana.
 Hailed as the most developed nation in Western Africa with a growing economy, easy transport and stable democratic government Ghana has become known as “Africa for beginners”.

 When you imagine Ghana, you might not imagine crystal-clear, golden-sand beaches, surf, and Rastafarians- but that’s exactly what you’ll find if you explore the expanding coastline.
-Inland, the vegetation is green and luscious, with hidden waterfalls and beautiful hiking tracks, and north of Volta lake you will find one of the oldest mosques in Africa nearby a desert-like national park.
-Combine this with fascinating history, rich culture and warm hospitality, there really is something for everyone here.
+Inland, the vegetation is green and luscious, with hidden waterfalls and beautiful hiking tracks, and north of Volta lake, you will find one of the oldest mosques in Africa nearby a desert-like national park.
+Combine this with a fascinating history, rich culture and warm hospitality, there really is something for everyone here.

 Initially only planning to stay for three months, the natural beauty of Ghana completely took me by surprise and I ended up changing my flight to spend a total of six months while doing some volunteer work in the education sector.
 I spent most of my time spread between two different regions of Ghana, and travelled through the country as much as possible.